 Uber App is on and the driver is waiting for a ride request

 Third-party liability coverage:

-En route to pick up riders and during trip
+En route to pick up riders and during the trip

-Collision coverage up to actual value of vehicle minus $2,500 deductible.
+- Collision coverage up to the actual value of the vehicle minus the $2,500 deductible.

 Delivery couriers have similar insurance coverage as rideshare drivers.
 Uber has recently changed some of the UIM insurance coverages.
 An Uber driver might have only $30,000 of coverage if he is injured by another uninsured driver.

 Uber Passengers Injured in a Car Accident

 There is a $1 million insurance policy in place to protect the harmed parties in the event that an Uber passenger is hurt.
 If the Uber driver is at fault, the $1 million insurance policy will be split amongst all injured people in their vehicle and those in the other vehicles.
 If another driver is at fault, Uber will offer $1 million in UIM coverage for all wounded passengers in that vehicle, even if the at-fault individual does not have any or enough liability insurance coverage.